Ray Hammond is Europe's most experienced futurist and keynote speaker on future trends.

 (And you can listen to one of Ray's recent podcasts for the BBC here.)

-As a gifted and inspirational keynote speaker, Ray is in world-wide demand by business, government and non-government organizations.
+As a gifted and inspirational keynote speaker, Ray is in world-wide demand by business, governments and non-government organizations.

 His speaking topics include the impact of technology and innovation on business growth, the importance of sustainable business models and the continuing significance of globalization.

 Based in London, Ray also provides many academic lectures around the world.
-Listen here to his podcast for Oxford University, 'The Seven Key Drivers Of The Future' or you can watch video of his recent lecture for The Cass Business School at the University of London.
+He is a guest lecturer at the Oxford Martin Scool, University of Oxford - listen here to his his Oxford podcast: 'The Seven Key Drivers Of The Future'.

-Ray is a contributor to the Human-Computer Interaction Laboratory at the University of Maryland, U.S.A. and he is an elected Fellow of the U.K.'s Royal Society of Arts (F.R.S.A.).
+Ray also lectures at The Cass Business School at the University of London (watch video).
+He is a contributor to the Human-Computer Interaction Laboratory at the University of Maryland, U.S.A. and an elected Fellow of the U.K.'s Royal Society of Arts (F.R.S.A.).